Arboreta/arboreta-core/README.md

 * window clipping
 * window resizing
 * mouse event handling
-* figure out how to get font information, make everything relative to that
 * arboreta-specific constructs for font, text, editable text, ect.
 * design data-based or hybrid window system, which can be optimized a lot whole more than the lambda model
 * figure out how to get screen dimensions for wm mode so it's the right size